 As one of the most popular forms of leasing, BCH involves paying a fixed monthly fee on the vehicle for the duration of your lease agreement.

-As the lessee, you’ll be responsible for keeping within your pre-arranged mileage allowance or you’ll risk incurring penalty charges for each mile you have gone over.
+As the lessee, you’ll be responsible for keeping within your pre-arranged mileage allowance or you’ll risk incurring an excess mileage charge.
+You can arrange for a high mileage lease if you need one.

 A Finance Lease works much like a BCH in terms of paying fixed monthly instalments for the duration of your lease deal, although there are no mileage or condition restrictions to worry about.